 Otaheite Apple – Also called Malay Apple.
-The fruit is oblong to pear shaped with a dark red skin and white flesh; sometimes it is seedless.
-The plant may used as a remedy for diabetes and constipation.
+The fruit is oblong to pear-shaped with a dark red skin and white flesh; sometimes it is seedless.
+The plant may be used as a remedy for diabetes and constipation.

 Avocado Pear – smooth round, glossy green fruits whose flesh is deep green near the skin, becoming yellowish nearer the single large, inedible ovoid seed.
 The flesh is hard when harvested but softens to a buttery texture.